ARCHER2-HPC/archer2-docs/docs/user-guide/python.md

 # wait for jobs to arrive, depending on the queue, this may take some time
 import dask.array as da
-x = …
+x = …              # Dask commands now use these distributed resources
 ```

+This script can be run on the login nodes and it submits the Dask jobs
+to the job queue.
+Users should ensure that the computationally intensive
+work is done with the Dask commands which run on the compute nodes.

 The cluster object parameters specify the characteristics for running on a single compute node.
 The header_skip option is required as we are running on exclusive nodes where you should not
 specify the memory requirements, however Dask requires you to supply this option.